The Top Reasons to Perform ETS

-It is Dr. Reisfeld’s belief that facial hyperhidrosis and or facial blushing should be treated with medications or other methods but no surgery.
-Axillary hyperhidrosis or armpit sweating should be treated with local measures such as suction curettage in order to prevent the generalized side effects such as compensatory sweating.
+It is Dr. Reisfeld’s belief that facial hyperhidrosis and or facial blushing should be treated with medications or other methods, instead of surgery.
+Axillary hyperhidrosis or armpit sweating should be treated with local measures, such as suction curettage, in order to prevent generalized side effects such as compensatory sweating.

 Other topics of interest: